Buffered Streaming Graph Partitioning: Preliminaries

 Stanton and Kliot~\cite{stanton2012streaming} introduced graph partitioning in the streaming model and proposed many natural heuristics to solve it.
-These heuristics include one-pass methods such as \emph{hashing}, \emph{chunking}, and \emph{linear deterministic greedy}, and some buffered methods such as \emph{greedy evocut}.
+These heuristics include one-pass methods such as \AlgName{Hashing}, \AlgName{Chunking}, and \AlgName{linear deterministic greedy} (\AlgName{LDG}), and some buffered methods such as \AlgName{greedy evocut}.
 The evocut buffered model is different from our model as it is an extended one-pass model in which a buffer of fixed size is kept and the algorithm can assign any node from the buffer to a block, rather than the one that has been received most recently.
-In their experiments, linear deterministic greedy had the best overall results in terms of total edge-cut.
+However, all methods that use a buffer perform significantly worse than random partitionings -- hence we do not include them in our experiments.
+In their experiments, \AlgName{LDG} had the best overall results in terms of total edge-cut.
 In this algorithm, node assignments prioritize blocks containing more neighbors while using a penalty multiplier to control imbalance.
 In particular, it assigns a node $v$ to the block $V_i$ that maximizes $|V_i \cap N(v)|*\lambda(i)$ with $\lambda(i)$ being a multiplicative penalty defined as $(1-\frac{|V_i|}{L_\text{max}})$.
 The intuition here is that the penalty avoids to overload blocks that are already~very~heavy.
+Tsourakakis~et~al.~\cite{tsourakakis2014fennel} proposed a one-pass partitioning heuristic named \AlgName{Fennel}, which is an adaptation of the widely-known clustering objective \emph{modularity}~\cite{brandes2007modularity}.
+Roughly speaking, \AlgName{Fennel} assigns a node $v$ to a block $V_i$, respecting a balancing threshold, in order to maximize an expression of type $|V_i\cap N(v)|-f(|V_i|)$, \ie with an additive penalty.
+The assignment decision of \AlgName{Fennel} is based on an interpolation of two properties: attraction to blocks with more neighbors and repulsion from blocks with more non-neighbors.
+When $f(|V_i|)$ is a constant, the resulting objective function coincides with the first property.
+If $f(|V_i|) = |V_i|$, the objective function coincides with the second property.
+More specifically, the authors defined the \AlgName{Fennel} objective function by using $f(|V_i|) = \alpha \times \gamma \times |V_i|^{\gamma-1}$, in which $\gamma$ is a free parameter and $\alpha = m \frac{k^{\gamma-1}}{n^{\gamma}}$.
+After a parameter tuning made by the authors, \AlgName{Fennel} uses $\gamma=\frac{3}{2}$, which provides $\alpha=\sqrt{k}\frac{m}{n^{3/2}}$.
+Note that in the original paper, the authors assume $k$ to be constant and hence derive a complexity of $O(n+m)$.
+However, since one has to iterate over all blocks $k$ for each node the complexity of the algorithm depends on $k$ and is given by $O(nk+m)$.